34ML/Filament-Translatable-Field/README.md

 ### Language Selector
-If you want to add a language selector that shows only the select language's fields instead of showing all fields you can simply add this field n your resource, view, create,or edit pages inside the form function
+If you want to add a language selector that shows only the select language's fields instead of showing all fields you can simply add this field in your resource, view, create,or edit pages inside the form function

 ```php
 use _34ML\FilamentTranslatableField\Forms\Components\LanguageSelector;